dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### CDI Alert was not Updating When Applying an Edit
+### CDI/Clinical Alert was not Updating When Applying an Edit

 **CACTWO-7546 {{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-When editing a [CDI Alert](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/navigation-tree/cdi-clinical-alerts/), doing the edit and clicking the Apply button was not updating the list.
+When editing a [CDI/Clinical Alert](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/navigation-tree/cdi-clinical-alerts/), doing the edit and clicking the Apply button was not updating the list.
 It was only updating after Save had been clicked.
 This has been corrected so that the list shows the edit upon clicking Apply.